 Cardiac CT scanner.
 Credit: Christiana Care.

-Figure A shows the position of the heart in the body.
+Fig A shows the position of the heart in the body.
 The arrow shows the point of view of the cardiac CT image.
-Figure B is a cardiac CT image showing the coronary arteries on the surface of the heart.
+Fig B is a cardiac CT image showing the coronary arteries on the surface of the heart.
 This is a picture of the whole heart, put together by the computer.

 Cardiac computed tomography, or cardiac CT, is a painless test that uses an X-ray machine to take clear, detailed pictures of the heart.
 It's a common test for showing problems of the heart.
 During a cardiac CT scan, the X-ray machine moves around the patient's body in a circle and takes a picture of each part of the heart.
 Cardiac CT is a specific type of computed tomography.

 Because an X-ray machine is used, cardiac CT scans involve radiation.
 However, the amount of radiation used is small.
 This test gives out a radiation dose similar to the amount of radiation a person is naturally exposed to over 3 years.
 There is a very small chance that cardiac CT will cause cancer.

 Each picture that the machine takes shows a small slice of the heart.
 A

 computer puts the pictures together to make a large picture of the whole